To Nowhere Land, come along if you can!

 - Bold Explorer: Maggie is always on a quest to see more of Nowhere Land.

 - "Brave the Ride" Plot: In one episode, the characters go to the amusement park and Hamilton the pig keeps stalling because he doesn't want to ride the "Super-Duper Rollercoaster".
+He doesn't end up riding it, but everyone is OK with him waiting until he's ready to try it.

 - Broken Treasure: In "Push-Me Popper," the Beast accidentally breaks Hamilton's toy of the same name.